 So, what should you say?
 (It may even be helpful to create a graduation agenda template.)

 - Tell about areas where your child excelled.

 - Include any recognitions they received over the years.

-- Talk about extra-curricular activities.
+- Talk about extra-curricular activities and community service.

 - Let your guests know what your child plans on doing next in their life.